stkevintan/hugo-lunr-zh/README.md

 ### dir [-d]

-the directory of your posts. note: it can't search recursivly.
+the directory of your posts. note: it can't search recursively.

 ### output [-o]

-the output filename, eg: `your_publish_dir/index.json`
+the output filepath, eg: `your_publishDir/index.json`

 ### skipDraft [-s]